 The New Year’s flood of 1997 was the largest in Northern California’s 115-year record in terms of storm intensity and runoff.
 With damages estimated at $1.8 billion, it was also the costliest.
 By the end of January, 48 of the state’s 58 counties were declared disaster areas due to high flows and subsequent flooding in nearly all of Northern California’s major rivers.

 In Yuba County, floodwaters from a levee break in Arboga on the east bank of the Feather River claimed three lives, destroyed roughly 1,000 homes and resulted in millions of dollars in economic losses.
 The floods were particularly devastating for the region because many communities and businesses still hadn't recovered from similar flooding in 1986.
+The 1997 flood was considered a 100-year flood event.

 Scroll to read more about the 1997 flood's impacts on Yuba County, what's changed since then and Yuba Water's continued investments to reduce flood risk in our region.